Type system: Type errors

 A type error occurs when an operation receives a different type of data than it expected.
 For example, a type error would happen if a line of code divides two integers, and is passed a string of letters instead of an integer.
 It is an unintended condition (Note: For example, a leaky abstraction might surface during development, which may show that more type development is needed. —"The evaluation of a well-typed program always terminates".—B. Nordström, K. Petersson, and J. M. Smith A systematic change in variables to avoid capture of a free variable can introduce error, in a functional programming language where functions are first class citizens. —From the lambda calculus article.) which might manifest in multiple stages of a program's development.
 Thus a facility for detection of the error is needed in the type system.
 In some languages, such as Haskell, for which type inference is automated, lint might be available to its compiler to aid in the detection of error.

 Type safety contributes to program correctness, but might only guarantee correctness at the cost of making the type checking itself an undecidable problem (as in the halting problem).
 In a type system with automated type checking, a program may prove to run incorrectly yet produce no compiler errors.
 Division by zero is an unsafe and incorrect operation, but a type checker which only runs at compile time does not scan for division by zero in most languages; that division would surface as a runtime error.
 To prove the absence of these defects, other kinds of formal methods, collectively known as program analyses, are in common use.
 Alternatively, a sufficiently expressive type system, such as in dependently typed languages, can prevent these kinds of errors (for example, expressing the type of non-zero numbers).
 In addition, software testing is an empirical method for finding errors that such a type checker would not detect.

 Type checking

-The process of verifying and enforcing the constraints of types—type checking—may occur at compile time (a static check) or at run-time (a dynamic check).
+The process of verifying and enforcing the constraints of types, type checking, may occur at compile time (a static check) or at runtime (a dynamic check).

 If a language specification requires its typing rules strongly, more or less allowing only those automatic type conversions that do not lose information, one can refer to the process as strongly typed; if not, as weakly typed.

 The terms are not usually used in a strict sense.